 - The Uniformed Services Employment and Re-employment Rights Act of 1994 (USERRA)

-An employee who receives orders for active military duty shall be entitled to absent himself or herself from his or her duties and shall be deemed to have a leave of absence with pay for the period of such ordered military duty, and while going to and returning from such duty, not to exceed a total of eighteen (18) workdays in any one (1) federal fiscal year (October 1 - September 30) (as authorized by Georgia Law O.C.G.A. § 38-2-279[e])
+An employee who receives orders for active military duty shall be entitled to absent himself or herself from his or her duties and shall be deemed to have a leave of absence with pay for the period of such ordered military duty, and while going to and returning from such duty, not to exceed a total of eighteen (18) workdays in any one (1) federal fiscal year (October 1 - September 30).
+Military pay may be extended as provided for in the case of a Governor’s Declared Emergency or award of Military Pay Differentials (as authorized by Georgia Law O.C.G.A. § 38-2-279[e])

 Upon receiving military activation orders, an employee must advise his/her employer.
 Unless precluded by military necessity, advance notice must be provided.
 Employees are encouraged to provide documentation of military duty prior to activation.